 Refresh access token

-AppAppEHR with Authorization ServerEHR with Authorization ServerFHIR ServerFHIR Serveropt[Precondition: Client Registration](may be out of band)alt[EHR Launch]EHR userlaunches appLaunch request[Standalone Launch]App userconnects to EHRDiscovery requestDiscovery responseAuthorization requestoptEHR incorporates user inputinto authorization decisionalt[Granted]Authorization grantedAccess token requestAccess token responseRequest Resources[Denied]Authorization error
+The actors involved in each step and the order in which are used is illustrated in the figure below.

+More detail on each of these steps is provided in the sections below.

 Register App with EHR

-Note: this is a one-time setup step, and can occur out-of-band.

 Before a SMART app can run against an EHR, the app must be registered with that EHR’s authorization service.
 SMART does not specify a standards-based registration process, but we encourage EHR implementers to consider the OAuth 2.0 Dynamic Client Registration Protocol for an out-of-the-box solution.

+Note: this is a one-time setup step, and can occur out-of-band.

 Request

 No matter how an app registers with an EHR’s authorization service, at registration time every SMART app must: